-- 2.15 A key priority for the five year housing land supply report is to determine the deliverability of sites in the supply.
-To be considered deliverable, sites should be available now, offer a suitable location for development now, and be achievable with a realistic prospect that housing will be delivered on the site within five years and in particular that development of the site is viable.
-Sites with planning permission should be considered deliverable until permission expires, unless there is clear evidence that schemes will not be implemented within five years, for example they will not be viable, there is no longer a demand for the type of units or sites have long term phasing plans. - 2.16 In order to determine deliverability, site promoters were sent bespoke emails which asked them about their timescales for development, whether they had any viability/ delivery issues and when they expected these issues to be overcome.
-If a response was not received the site promoters were then contacted by phone, asking them to respond to the original email.
-If a response had still not been received, then a final email was sent out stating that the Council would assume that site promoters agreed with its delivery trajectory for the site if we did not hear back from them.
+- 2.20 A key priority for the five year housing land supply report is to determine the deliverability of sites in the supply.
+To be considered deliverable, sites should be available now, offer a suitable location for development now, and be achievable with a realistic prospect that housing will be delivered on the site within five years In particular sites which do not involve major development and have planning permission, and all sites with detailed planning permission, should be considered deliverable until permission expires, unless there is clear evidence that homes will not be delivered within five years (for example because they are no longer viable, there is no longer a demand for the type of units or sites have long term phasing plans).
+Where a site has outline planning permission for major development, has been allocated in a development plan, has a grant of permission in principle, or is identified on a brownfield register, it should only be considered deliverable where there is clear evidence that housing completions will begin on site within five years - 2.21 In order to determine deliverability, site promoters were sent emails which asked them about their timescales for development, whether they had any viability/ delivery issues and when they expected these issues to be overcome.
+A reminder to site promoters was sent to those with sites where there is a greater burden of proof on deliverability needed as per NPPF paragraph 67 and 73.
 A summarised list of all the actions the Council took to determine deliverability is shown in table 1 overleaf.